execution-flows/fy/documentation_site/docs/property_reference.md

 ```
 ### Breakdown of Syntax
 1. `property greeting: str`
-    - Declares an abstract property named `greeting` with return type of `str`.
+    - Declares an abstract property named `greeting` with a return type of `str`.
     - Forces any subclass to implement this property, ensuring the flow can provide the required data.
 ### Conversion to Python
 ```py linenums="1"